 Perhaps you find yourself in the same position they once did?
 Keep reading and see if your question is answered by one of our students below:

-“I can advise any woman to come to Ubiqum to learn to code.
+“I can advise any woman to come to Ubiqum Code Academy to learn to code.
 The Java programming course is excellent and as a coding bootcamp, Ubiqum is very inclusive.
 Before I took the course, I knew nothing about coding, not even basic HTML.
 Now, I know how to code in Java and I’m also learning React.
 I’m very happy with my experience!.”

 Geraldine Hernández Al-attrach, Female, 31, Venezuelan, Full Stack Java Development